javaplus/PicoProjects/labs/05_button_circuit.md

 ## How a Switch Works

 A button or switch is simply a way to close a circuit (allow electricity to flow) with a mechanical device.
-The easiest way to think of a button or switch is just a piece of metal that connects two leads.
+The easiest way to think of a button or switch is just a piece of metal that connects two leads(wires).
 See the picture below:

 ##### Open Circuit Image
 ![Switch Circuit Off](/images/switch_circuit.png)